 Many things happened and the Lord enlightened me of many Scriptures which the church didn’t teach.
 But since His Word is my absolute I kept on following Him.
 Some of the experiences where my water baptism in the Name of the Lord Jesus Christ, supernatural healing of my foot, the speaking in tongues, demons leaving a house etc etc.

 Through God’s grace, my friend Richard came to Switzerland and he too received Christ.
 He got married and stayed in Switzerland where he still lives with his wonderful family.
-I ended up back in New Zealand where the Lord blessed me richly with a wife and 9 children.
+I ended up back in New Zealand where the Lord blessed me richly with a young wife and 11 children.

 The miracles and experiences with the Lord are to numerous to mention in this testimony but I share them with people wherever there is an appropriate time and situation.
 The time is short and the Lord’s coming is close at hand!
 Who else and what else gives you the promise and proof of eternal life?
 Jesus Christ is the only hope for you!
 Seek Him with all your heart and you will find Him.